voronkovich/fitzgerald/README.md

   ```
 * **style** `Object`

   Configures the modal's style by adding CSS variables to it's root element.
-All available CSS variables can be found at [./src/style.css](src/style.css).
+All available CSS variables can be found at [./src/style.css](src/style.css) and [./src/default-theme.css](src/default-theme.css).

   ```js
   const modal = createModal({